-The Robinson Lab focuses on the brain mechanisms underlying motivation and reward and how they come together to produce desire.
+The Robinson Lab is headed by Dr. Mike Robinson, and focuses on the brain mechanisms underlying motivation and reward and how they come together to produce desire and risky decision-making.
 Of particular interest are the role of reward-related cues in cases of exacerbated desire, and how pathological function in neural generators of reward ‘wanting’ (incentive salience) and ‘liking’ (hedonic impact) can lead to excessive motivation and addiction.

 Our areas of interest include the role of cues in diet-induced obesity, the impact of uncertainty in gambling, and how cues produce craving in drug addiction.